 - Cost – Cold weather line striping will take longer, and this means it’ll cost more to complete.
 With a service as cost effective as line striping, it just doesn’t make sense to spend more for a less effective result.

-- Availability – Jobs need to be coordinated in advance.
+- Availability – Scheduling in advance cannot ensure what the weather will be like on your day.
 During cold weather season, job completion ability is usually a “game-time decision”.
-At the end of the season we are typically left with more jobs to complete than good painting days available.
-It is important to understand that just because one day is forecasted to be 45+ degrees, this does not mean that the ground temperature will be the same, and it does not mean that we can make it on that exact day/time.
+It is important to understand that just because the forecast is to be 45+ degrees you are all set.
+This does not mean that the ground temperature will be the same.
+It does not mean that we can make it on that exact day/time.

-- Doing The Job Twice – It is very likely that if your parking lot painting job is completed in late winter that is will need to be fixed or redone come spring (which means paying double, or more).
-So, essentially planning ahead for earlier painting or waiting until next spring is much more ideal than planning for late season painting.
+- Doing The Job Twice – Late winter painting in most cases will need fixing.
+Or redone come spring (which means paying double, or more).
+So, essentially planning ahead for earlier painting is best.
+Or waiting until next spring is much more ideal than planning for late season painting.

 If a paving contractor is completing your parking lot painting in cold weather, they will likely switch to a Chlorinated Rubber based paint, to allow for more flexibility.
 But, the above concerns still remain.

 Parking lot line painting is really important for many reasons.
-Having it done by a good contractor, and when temperatures make sense will help to ensure an effective and long-lasting result.
+Having it done by a good contractor, and when the outside temperature makes sense will help to ensure an effective and long-lasting result.
 For your spring parking lot line painting needs, plan ahead and contact EastCoat Pavement Services now to receive your free consultation!